PatrickKyei/exception/_tabs/about.md

 *(July 2021 - Present)*

 I have taken over 100 professional certifications and have mentored individuals to improve their tech skills.
 I have helped some of these people to land different jobs.
 We continue to grow our focused community.
-I invite as you as a learner or a mentor, your small contribution can go far to help some.
+I invite you as a learner or a mentor, your small contribution can go far to help someone.

 Join [Skill Embassy](https://nas.io/skillembassy) and become a digital trailblazer